 “Our strategic commitment to hiring the brightest, most talented researchers we can find is paying off.
 I am confident in our vision for the institute as an economic development engine and remain energized about the possibilities ahead of us.”

 Dr. Eric Kmiec, director of MIIR and the institute’s lead research scientist, added, “Dr. Xie is truly a transformative hire for us.
 Not only does he come from one of the most respected nanotechnology labs in the country, but his work to develop devices to aid in bone growth and development will complement the genetics work currently under way at the institute and allow us to move into exciting new areas of discovery.”

-Kmiec said that in addition to working with colleagues at the Center for Diagnostic Nanosystems, Xie also will collaborate with researchers in the university’s College of Science and College of Information Technology and Engineering.
+Kmiec said that in addition to working with colleagues at the Center for Diagnostic Nanosystems, Xie also will collaborate with researchers in the university’s College of Science and College of Engineering and Computer Sciences.

 Xie said, “My specialty, tissue engineering, is a multidisciplinary field that combines biological sciences, materials sciences, pharmacology, engineering principles and surgery to develop constructs for restoring, replacing or regenerating defective tissues or organs.
 It is a good fit with the interdisciplinary research focus at MIIR, and I look forward to collaborating with faculty members in all departments at Marshall.

 “I am also enthusiastic about the opportunity to build relationships with biomedical and pharmaceutical companies to develop commercial products.”